Tripathi18/LIP_SYNC_DEMO/README.md

 If you encounter any issues or errors while running the script, make sure you have the necessary dependencies installed (OpenCV and MoviePy) and that the file paths are correct.

-For further assistance or inquiries, please contact [Your Name] at [your-email@example.com].
+For further assistance or inquiries, please contact me at ayusht18dec@gmail.com.